0xSweet/gandalf-agent-breaker-report/README.md

 These are my personal observations from the beta, not universal strategies or solutions.
 No proprietary systems, exploits, or confidential data are included.

+---
+For a broader curated list of papers, defenses, and alignment resources,
+see my companion repo: [Awesome LLM Security & Alignment](https://github.com/0xSweet/awesome-llm-security-alignment)